Genetalks/gtz/README.md

 	`sed -e 's/\[GTZ_REBORN_BEGIN\]/\n&/;' sample.fq.gtz | sed -n '/\[GTZ_REBORN_BEGIN\]/,/\[GTZ_REBORN_END\]/p' | sed -e 's/.*\[GTZ_REBORN_BEGIN\]//g' -e 's/\[GTZ_REBORN_END\].*//g' | tar -zxvf -`

 Step2:
-If nova_rna_1.fq.gtz is a high compression file, download the corresponding fasta file according to the prompt, and then extract the file.
+If sample.fq.gtz is a high compression file, download the corresponding fasta file according to the prompt, and then extract the file.
-If nova_rna_1.fq.gtz is not a high compression file, the FASTQ file can be extracted directly
+If sample.fq.gtz is not a high compression file, the FASTQ file can be extracted directly
 	`gtz_reborn -d sample.fq.gtz`

 ## Note:
-- **BIN files**:Genome reference index files which used for compression.The default file storage path is "~/.config/gtz/"
+- **bin files**:Genome reference index files which used for compression.The default file storage path is "~/.config/gtz/"
-- **RBIN files**:Compact genome reference files which used for decompression.The default file storage path is "~/.config/gtz/"
+- **rbin files**:Compact genome reference files which used for decompression.The default file storage path is "~/.config/gtz/"
 - **gtz_index**:An installation tool of GTX.Zip Professional which used to view species list, download rbin files and generate bin files.

-## RBINs Download
+## rbins Download

 No. | Species | Official Url
 ----|-------- | -------------